 a.
-Salary Loans.
-Unsecured loans, granted to individuals on the basis of regular salary, pension or other fixed compensation, where repayment would come from such future remunerations, either through salary deduction, debit from the borrower's deposit account, over-the-counter payment or other type of payment arrangement agreed upon by the borrower and lender.
-(Circular No. 837 dated 18 June 2014)
+Definition.
+Salary-based generalpurpose consumption loans.
+Refer to unsecured loans for a broad range of consumption purposes, granted to individuals mainly on the basis of regular salary, pension or other fixed compensation, where repayment would come from such future cash flows, either through salary deductions, debits from the borrowerís deposit account, mobile payments, paythrough collections, over-the-counter payments or other type of payment arrangement agreed upon by the borrower and lender.